 9. Take a break!

 I always prefer small concise meetings over long meetings.
 This way you do not even need breaks.
 Instead of having a long meeting you could try and schedule a short one instead and see how far you get.
 But some meetings are meant to be long.
 Just Remember to put in some breaks.
-If possible to you can schedule several smaller meetings.
+If possible, you can schedule several smaller meetings.

 10. Avoid meetings